 , Thanksgiving was never really a thing for the Browns.

 Alfred had made it clear to Stephanie a while back that she was always welcome to join them at the manor, and usually she just hid out, laid low, patrolled instead.
 But this year she had other ideas.

 Crystal was on call, of course.
 And Steph was going to take her something to eat.
 With Alfreds help.
 Because God knows Steph couldn't cook to save her life.

-Slipping into the kitchen, through the back door of the manor, instead of her usual creep in through the cave, looking over the workstation Alfred had turned into the island countertop, she frowned slightly.
+Slipping into the kitchen, through the back door of the manor, instead of her usual creep in through the cave, looking over the island countertop, that had been converted into the workstation for this by Alfred, she frowned slightly.

 "How much food do you think we're going to need, Al..?"